-- You can find over-the-counter ear cleansing kits that involve squirting a small amount of warm water into your ear.
+- Using an over-the-counter (OTC) ear cleansing kit, squirt a small amount of warm distilled water into your ear.

-- Follow this up by applying a thin layer of jojoba oil to external areas with a cotton ball.
+- Then, apply a thin layer of jojoba oil to external areas with a cotton ball.

-There are a variety of nonsteroidal medications that can be applied to the skin for more mild forms of psoriasis.
-Calcipotriol (Dovonex) or a combination of betamethasone and calcipotriene (Taclonex) is often used on the ear.
+Various nonsteroidal medications can be applied to the skin for more mild forms of psoriasis.
+Calcipotriol (Dovonex), or a combination of betamethasone and calcipotriene (Taclonex), is often used on the ear.

-Over time, you may notice that your skin responds adversely to different triggers.
+Over time, you may notice that your skin responds to different triggers.

 Left untreated, psoriasis of the ear can lead to temporary hearing loss and become increasingly uncomfortable.
-Visit your doctor or dermatologist today, to start your path to relief.
+You can visit your healthcare team to get quick relief.

-Psoriasis is a skin disease that occurs when cells in the outer layer of skin reproduce faster than normal and pile up on the skin’s surface.
+Psoriasis is a skin disease that occurs when cells in the outer layer of the skin reproduce faster than usual and pile up on the skin’s surface.
 This produces scaling and irritation of the skin.
 Psoriasis isn’t contagious.